 A handful of opinions purported to address fairness to public shareholders, the perspective that matters, although, with one exception, these failed to provide supporting analyses.
+These opinions appear to have misleadingly concluded that the consideration was fair to public shareholders while their analysis failed to address the question.
 The remaining fairness opinions appeared even less carefully prepared, by failing to specify to whom the transaction consideration was fair, concluding that the transaction consideration was fair to shareholders but without distinguishing between affiliated and public shareholders, or mistakenly concluding that the consideration was fair to the target.